Apurvchaurasiya/Weather-API-Application/README.md

+Note: Some Features will be Updated in Future.
 This application is a user-friendly tool built using Python to fetch and display real-time weather information for any location.
 It leverages a weather API to pull detailed weather data, including temperature, humidity, wind speed, and forecasts.
 Users can simply input their location (city, zip code, or coordinates), and the app provides accurate and up-to-date weather conditions.

 The app integrates with popular weather APIs (such as OpenWeatherMap, WeatherAPI, or others) to ensure the data is reliable.
 It's designed with simplicity in mind, offering a minimalistic command-line interface for easy interaction.